Faint-Black/toy-assembly-suite/README.md

 * Zig version 0.14.0 or higher

 ### Build Commands
-To build the assembler, debugger or virtual machine simply cd into the desired project and use a build command.
+To build the Assembler, Debugger and Virtual Machine binary executables simply use a Zig build command in any directory inside the project.

-Which type of executable you need is completely up to you, zig provides 4 choices by default:
+Which type of executable you need is completely up to you, Zig provides 4 choices by default:

 * (Recommended) Safe version, in case you need optimizations as well as runtime safety
 ```sh
 zig build --release=safe
 ```

-* Fast version, the standard highly optimized non-debug release version with minimal runtime safety checks
+* Fast version, the highly optimized non-debug release version with minimal runtime safety checks
 ```sh
 zig build --release=fast
 ```